Updated 2018 Tierney Kinnison

 Using the Haptic Cow

 The Haptic Cow was first used in farm animal teaching at Glasgow in 2003 (during Sarah Baillie's PhD) and extensive feedback was gathered from students (Baillie et al , 2005).
-It is now in use at several vet schools in the UK.
+It is now in use at several veterinary schools in the UK.

 At the Royal Veterinary College the Haptic Cow is implemented into the curriculum in several stages:

 There is also an automated, self-teaching, version whereby the haptic device moves the student’s hand along a pre-recorded path (an examination performed by a vet) (Baillie et al, 2010).
-Students can use this version on their own.

 Since April 2007, we have recorded over 3000 student sign-ins at the RVC for students using the simulator.